serginhohigh/ansible-deploy-amazon-openvpn/Ansible/README.md

 - [Role](./roles/deploy-amazon-proxy-instances/)
 > What is doing this role
 > - Check available instances
-> - Create multiple t2.medium instances (count you set yourself via variable openvpn_users in [vars](./roles/deploy-amazon-proxy-instances/vars/main.yml))
+> - Create multiple t2.medium instances (count you set yourself via variable openvpn_proxy in [vars](./roles/deploy-amazon-proxy-instances/vars/main.yml))
 >   - Note!
 If instance tag already exists task will be failed with this message:
      ![](https://i.imgur.com/YBj7yfX.png)
 >  - Associate new elastic ip to each create instance